Cash wire prices shown. Prices may be higher if other payment methods are selected.*

 Virtually all Rolex watches hold their value incredibly well, and this includes timepieces from the Cellini collection.
 In addition to the inherent desirability that accompanies the Rolex brand, all Cellini watches are crafted from either solid gold or platinum, giving them an additional level of intrinsic value due to their precious metal construction.

 The Rolex Cellini Moonphase ref.
-50535 retails for $26,750.
-Crafted from solid 18k Everose gold and featuring a moonphase display that is adorned with a slice of genuine meteorite, the reference 50535 is the most expensive Rolex Cellini watch currently available.
+50535 is crafted from solid 18k Everose gold and featuring a moonphase display that is adorned with a slice of genuine meteorite.
+The reference 50535 is the most expensive Rolex Cellini watch currently available.

 While Rolex Cellini watches are water-resistant, it is not advisable to get them wet.
 Most Cellini models do not have Rolex’s waterproof Oyster cases and are fitted with leather straps.
 Although modern Rolex Cellini watches are water-resistant to 50 meters (165 feet), this resistance is really intended to be just a safeguard against incidental contact with moisture.